 This Golu hopping is again an interesting aspect of Golu Pandigai.
 These visits are an opportunity to showcase the singing and creative talents of ladies and girls too.

 As I could only compete in braying, I was often uncomfortable with this part of the festival during my childhood.
 However, on one of the occasions, a very kind family friend suggested that I could recite chapters of the Bhagavad Gita if I wasn’t comfortable singing.
-This made me( 11-year-old me)giddy with excitement and I quickly rattled away three chapters from the sacred book of the Hindus to an applause of all the ladies present.
+This made me( 11-year-old me)giddy with excitement and I quickly rattled away three chapters from the sacred book of the Hindus to the applause of all the ladies present.
 Since then for many years, as others sang to glory, I recited away chapters and slokas from Hindu scriptures.
 We still have a hearty laugh when I think of those good old days!

 Only Ladies, Please!